 Redland District Committee on the Ageing

-RDCOTA Redlands Fifty Plus has provided 47 years of service to the Redland community.
+RDCOTA Redlands has provided 49 years of service to the Redland community.

 Redland District Committee on the Ageing (RDCOTA) is an incorporated not-for-profit organisation working towards the wellbeing of all citizens over the age of 50 years.

 The organisation has evolved over the years to best serve the needs and interests of the ever-increasing ageing population of the district whether they live independently in the community, or in one of the many retirement villages or aged care facilities.

 Statistics show that the proportion of residents in the Redlands aged 65 years and over is expected to rise by 46% within the next decade, while an expected increase of 25% will occur in the number of residents aged over 75 years.
 RDCOTA’s focus is therefore ever changing to meet the increasing challenges faced by seniors.

 RDCOTA has a high profile and credible reputation locally with a strong track record of achieving its aims.

 - Established Senior Citizens Clubs in the Redlands in the early 1970’s

 - Supported Queensland Senior Citizens Week since 1986 by co-ordinating a week of events and activities for the community

 - Worked to establish the Donald Simpson Community Centre which opened its doors in 1987.
 Representation on their management board.